Adriana Marais

 Adriana Marais is a South African theoretical physicist, technologist and advocate for off-world exploration.
-She is a director of the Foundation for Space Development Africa, an organisation aiming to send Africa's first mission to the Moon, the Africa2Moon Project.
+She is a director of the Foundation for Space Development Africa, the organisation leading Africa's first mission to the Moon, the Africa2Moon Project.
 She is the founder of Proudly Human, an initiative of which is the Off-World Project, a series of habitation experiments in Earth's most extreme environments.

 For her research in quantum biology and the origins of life, she received awards including the 2015 L'Oreal-UNESCO International Rising Talent Award.
-In 2020, she was among 5 global finalists for Women in Tech's the Most Disruptive Woman in Tech Award.
+In 2025, she won the Forbes Woman Africa Academic Excellence Award, as well as Women in Tech's Most Disruptive Woman in Tech Award.

+In 2025, her book 'Out of this World and into the Next' was published by Profile Books.

 Education and career

 Marais completed a BSc Hons 1st class (theoretical physics) at the University of Cape Town (UCT) in 2004, followed by an MSc summa cum laude (quantum cryptography) at the University of KwaZulu-Natal (UKZN) in 2010.
 She was awarded a PhD (quantum biology) from UKZN in 2015 for her research on quantum effects in photosynthesis and her postdoctoral research focused on the origins of prebiotic molecules and life itself.
 She enrolled at UCT in 2019 as a PhD candidate in economics with a focus on economic systems for resource constrained environments.

 During her postgraduate studies, she lectured at UKZN from 2007 - 2013 and was a visiting researcher at the Centre for Quantum Technologies, Singapore, from 2011 - 2012.

 From 2017-2019, she was Head of Innovation at SAP Africa and in 2018 she joined the faculty of Singularity University.
 In 2019, Marais founded Proudly Human, an organisation focusing on building infrastructure and teams in extreme environments in preparation for life on the Moon, Mars and beyond, as well as to provide solutions for those living in harsh conditions here on Earth.

-She is a member of the South African government advisory task team on the 4th Industrial Revolution (4IR), the combination of hardware, software, and biology with a focus on communication and connectivity.
+Foundation for Space Development Africa

+Marais was a special project coordinator of the Foundation for Space Development in 2016, and in 2017, became co-director with Khutšo Ngoasheng and founding director Carla Sharpe Mitchell.
+The organisation is developing Africa's first lunar mission and the world's first radio astronomy array, the Africa2Moon Project, as well as driving projects including asteroid mining; disaster management projects based on a geo-magnetic solar climate model; and other uses for big data in space..
+The Foundation aims to inspire children in developing nations via education and science, and encourages technological research in areas including space research, AI and robotics and open source communication technologies.